adamspd/django-appointment/CUSTOM_TEMPLATES.md

 `{% block body %}`.
 Without these settings, the package falls back to `base_templates/base.html`, a bare page with no navbar.

+The layout fills your `body` block with a `<div class="djappt">` wrapper, and the pages put their content in its `djappt_content` block.
+The package CSS only styles what's inside that wrapper: it never changes your navbar, footer or other pages, and your own CSS keeps working around it.

 Don't override `appointment/layout.html`: it holds what every package page needs.
 To change a page, override it as shown below; to change the page shell, change your base.
-Your page overrides can extend `appointment/layout.html` too, or extend `BASE_TEMPLATE` directly as before.
+Your page overrides can extend `appointment/layout.html` too (put the content in `{% block djappt_content %}` so it gets the wrapper), or extend `BASE_TEMPLATE` directly as before.

 ## Available Templates